adepierre/Botcraft/README.md

 ## Mod support

 Botcraft is developped and tested to be compatible with vanilla servers.
 It might be able to connect to other servers (e.g. Fabric) if there is no mods or server only mods (e.g. performance mods).
-However, as soon as a mod needs to communicate with the client, things might get tricky.
-All the exchanges related to this mod will happen on a dedicated "registered channel", and ProtocolCraft will only expose them as raw byte arrays and you will have to implement a custom parsing/serialization code.
+However, as soon as a mod needs to communicate with the client, or interfere with the vanilla protocol (e.g. no chat report), things might get tricky.
+All packets related to this mod will come and go through on a dedicated "registered channel", and ProtocolCraft will only expose them as raw byte arrays.
+You will have to implement a custom parsing/serialization code.
 For more details on how to do that, see the dedicated [wiki page](https://github.com/adepierre/Botcraft/wiki/Mod-support).

 ## License